Aadarsh-13/Breath-of-Asia-Unveiling-Air-Quality-Insights-Across-2023./README.md

 # Breath-of-Asia-Unveiling-Air-Quality-Insights-Across-2023.

+- The 'Breath of Asia' project provides a comprehensive analysis of air quality across Asian countries for 2023 and forecasts future trends.
+Key findings include:
+- A significant proportion of countries have moderate air pollution levels, with 69.4% classified as such.
+- 22.2% of countries fall into the 'Unhealthy for Sensitive Groups' category, indicating health risks for sensitive populations.
+- Only 2.8% of countries have 'Good' AQI, suggesting that air quality is acceptable in very few areas.
+- Regional insights reveal varying levels of PM2.5 concentration, with some regions experiencing notably higher pollution levels.
+- The linear regression model achieved an R-squared score of 1.00, showing the model's effectiveness in predicting average pollution levels.
+- Time series forecasting using the ARIMA model predicts future PM2.5 concentrations for the year 2024, providing insights into air quality trends for the coming year.

+The project underscores the need for continued efforts to improve air quality, particularly in regions with higher pollution levels.
+Future predictions highlight the importance of proactive measures to mitigate air pollution and protect public health.

 This data analysis is based on region vise Air Quality Index (AQI)
 # Grouped Line Chart of Countries' Average Monthly PM2.5 Concentration in East Asia
 ![image](https://github.com/user-attachments/assets/97d32c97-24aa-4576-a808-660758adee79)